France DGFiP e-Invoicing & e-Reporting API Guide

 This is the key onboarding step.
 When you create a Tax Report Setting with code: "dgfip", B2Brouter automatically:

-- Invoices issued from B2Brouter will generate tax reports and be transmitted to the PPF.
+The start_date determines when tax reporting begins.
+From that date, invoices you issue will generate tax reports and be transmitted to the PPF.

 Example request: